- Latin America

 3. Develop Skills and Learn Teaching Methodologies Specific to Your Field of Interest

-You’ve learned and established a strong foundation for basic teaching skills through your TEFL course, but taking one of our three specialty classes will provide you with a comprehensive skill set to meet the needs and challenges you will face teaching Business English, Teaching English Online, or Teaching English to Young Learners.
+You’ve learned and established a strong foundation for basic teaching skills through your TEFL course, but taking one of our four specialty classes will provide you with a comprehensive skill set to meet the needs and challenges you will face teaching Business English, Teaching English Online, or Teaching English to Young Learners.
 Each audience is different, therefore the methodology you apply to teach these various audiences should cater to that.
 From writing lesson plans to selecting the best materials and resources for whatever niche you want to teach, you’ll walk away from one of our specialty classes with a specific skillset your TEFL course was not able to hone in on.

 4. Increase Confidence and Capabilities